swkeever/skies.dev/content/learn-css/index.md

 ![mountains](mountains.jpg)

-There are a few core properties that you should take the time to understand in order to feel more comfortable with CSS.
+There are a few important properties in CSS that you will want to understand.
 They are

 - Display
 - Position